sreevatsgit/Blockchain-notes/vault/Blockchain Basics.md

 4. Security and immutability: Once a smart contract is deployed, it becomes immutable or not changed whatever in the code is in the code forever which means the security is a lot easier to maintain.
 In a centralized world someone can hack into a centralized server and change a few numbers.
 🕵️🕵️ If you're wondering how to hack the blockchain, well you gotta just take over about 1/2 of the total nodes.
 You do that well then Bob's your uncle (It's too difficult but I beleive in you 😉😉😉)

+WOW!
+That was a lot to take in isn't it?
+In the next topic we are going to set-up a wallet to start developing smart contracts and transactions to get things started!🚀🚀🚀